neilg63/file-organiser/README.md

 - Run `cargo build --release`
 - The executable will be at `target/release/file-organiser`
 - Add an alias to the file-organiser, e.g. **fileorg**, or add a symbolic link to it a directory already in your system's export path.

+### Shell Completion

+Source or target path arguments and flags support tab completion via [clap_complete](https://crates.io/crates/clap_complete).
+Generate the script for your shell and source it, e.g. in `.bashrc`:

+`source <(fileorg --completions bash)`

+Substitute `zsh`, `fish`, `elvish` or `powershell` for other shells.
+The scan path completes to any file or directory, while `--move`/`-m` and `--copy`/`-c` complete to directories only.
+This only covers local paths for now; completion against remote storage such as S3 will need a dynamic completion engine once that's supported.

+### Localization

+All output text (headers, labels, prompts, action verbs, unit words) is looked up by machine name rather than hard-coded, with English defaults built into the binary from `src/lang/en.env`.
+To override any subset of strings, point the `FO_LANG_FILE` environment variable at a file using the same `KEY=value` format; you only need to list the keys you want to change, everything else falls back to English.
+Templates use positional placeholders (`{0}`, `{1}`, ...) so a translation can reorder values within a sentence.

 ### Screenshots